b3fr4nk/Python-CLI-Games-Tutorial/P01-Flash-Cards/content.md

 1. You can access elements in a python dictionary
 1. You can iterate over an array
 1. You can take user input from the command line

+# Next Steps

+Click [here][(P02-Bear-Ninja-Cowboy/content.md) to move onto the next section about making a game similar to "Rock, Paper, Sciccors".